ssevayan/Portfolio-Project---JavaScript-Syntax/README.md

 **3. Zodiac Sign Reader**
 * Enter your name and your birthdate to explore your Western zodiac sign.
 * Learn about the personality traits associated with your zodiac sign.
+* The background image of the result page would be your zodiac sign symbol.

 **4. Zodiac Relationship Compatibility**
 * Input your and your partner's name and your birthdate.